functionless/functionless/website/blog/2022-06-15-programmable-infrastructure.md

   request: ($input) =>
     mapList({
       items: $input.data.items,
-      // dependency for `mapList` to be able to call `processVideo` is captued here
+      // dependency for `mapList` to be able to call `processVideo` is captured here
       process: processVideo,
     }),
 });